bbchung/clighter8/README.md

 #### ClLoadCdb (Experimental)

-Open source files described in compilation database and all reference header files under current working folder of Vim.
+It will start clighter8 and open source files described in compilation database and all reference header files under current working folder of Vim.
 Notice that it will take much time if the compilation database is big.

 #### ClRenameCursor (Experimental)